 Thus, as the user got more stressed, time would speed up, the user would hurry more, become more efficient, and would be less late.
 As the user calmed down again, the offset would slowly return to zero and the time would return to its accurate setting.
 (The function calculating the offset would approach a limit to prevent the problem of a positive feedback loop.)
 Changes would be gradual enough to go unnoticed by the occasional observer, and thus the user would act as if the time displayed on the devices was correct.

 I made substantial progress in the implementation of this device network.
 I hacked a digital watch so that it was possible to set its time from an Arduino by rapidly sending high voltage pulses to the button contacts in the same pattern as a person would use to set the watch.
 I configured a serial LCD screen to receive and display a time and date (in the same manner as an alarm clock) and keep its own internal count of the time.
 My computer was then able to send out a time and date to the other two devices, and they would then set their own times to be (roughly) in sync with the computer.
 After the initial times were set, the watch could then instruct the LCD to change its time by a specified offset (I ran into difficulties setting the System Time in Mac OS X using Processing, but it would work in theory) corresponding to a users stress level.
 Accurate gauging of an individual’s stress level is a project in and of itself (including calibration for each person), so a simple push button was used as a placeholder for that signal.

 Additional work on the project could include multiple types of devices (how would one accurately set an analog wall clock without being able to see the hands) and the introduction of multiple users into the system (what’s a clock to do if one person in the room is stressed, and the other is not).

-Following are the slides that I used for my in-class presentation, a demo video of the entire project, a demo video of only the watch component, and several images.
+Following are a demo video of the entire project, a demo video of only the watch component, and several images.